SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 during the process of adding an item gives you incorrect information.

+This example also demonstrates a common problem with code that contains conflicting access to memory:
+There are multiple ways to fix the conflict that produce different answers, and the intended behavior isn't obvious.
+If you wanted the old total,
+you'd expect an answer of $5,
+and you'd fix the conflict by reading the total before you started adding to the budget.
+However, if wanted the updated total, you'd expect an answer of $320, and you'd fix the conflict by waiting for the total to be updated before trying to read it.
+Both interpretations are reasonable --- before you can fix the code, you have to determine what it was intended to do.

 .. note::

    If you have conflicting access to memory